Clifra-Jones/sendIAMAccountNotifications/README.md

 The powershell scripts in this repository are used in AWS LAMBDA function to perform the following tasks.

-1. Inform IAM users that thier password are about to expire or alrady have expired.
+1. Inform IAM users that thier password are about to expire or already have expired.
 2. Rotate IAM Access Keys and store the newly created keys in AWS Secrets Manager.

-These scripts were designed to operate withing my organization but can be easily edited to finction in your AWS opraanization.
+These scripts were designed to operate withing my organization but can be easily edited to function in your AWS opranization.

 There are 2 scripts:

 1. Under MainAccount_SendIAMNotifications is a script for use in your main AWS Account.
 This is the account that holds your secrets.